 The main reason Ethernet won the war was because it was cheaper.
-Once you bought everything you needed, Ethernet cost a third as much as Token Ring.
+Once you bought everything you needed, Ethernet cost a third as much.
 Whether Ethernet was half as good or 75% as good was always a matter of debate, but for a third the price, it only needed to be half as good to be a reasonable value.

 Token Ring had one big weakness besides cost.
 It ran at specific speeds, and unlike Ethernet, all the cards on the ring had to talk at the same speed.
 If you had a 16 megabit network and brought up a system at 4 megabits, it took down the whole network.

 I know this from experience.
 But I only made that mistake once.